DoneDeal

-DoneDeal is an Irish online marketplace focused on helping buyers and sellers of cars in Ireland.
-In 2019, the site listed more cars for sale in Ireland than any other website.
+DoneDeal Cars is an Irish online marketplace focused on helping buyers and sellers of cars in Ireland.
+It is Ireland's No. 1 Car Marketplace, with more cars for sale from car dealerships than any other site.

 The site was founded in May 2005 by Fred Karlsson, a native of Sweden, and his Irish wife Geraldine.

 History

 The founders were inspired to set up the site after returning to Ireland from Sweden where they had used similar websites.
 Initially, the ads included their own belongings before real users started placing ads.

 By late 2008, DoneDeal was experiencing a notable growth in visitor figures – monthly visitors to the site had jumped from 175,000 per month in November 2007 to 561,000 in November 2008.
 The site became so popular in Ireland that €1bn worth of goods were sold through the site in 2011, a €300m increase from 2010.
 Following an independent ABC audit in 2011, it was found that DoneDeal had the most visited motoring classifieds website in Ireland.
 By late 2011 "DoneDeal" had become the fastest growing search term in Ireland for 2011 according to Google.
 In 2016, there were over almost 1 million ads placed in the motor section of DoneDeal.